SECTION II – THEORIES OF CRIME AND DEVIANCE

 - Watch Voting to Legalize Marijuana news story (MSNC, Oct.
 2018).

-- Watch Marijuana laws could change as DÉJÀ considers reclassification (Scripps News, Sep.
+- Watch Marijuana laws could change as DEA considers reclassification (Scripps News, Sep.
 2023).

 Answer the following questions:

-- How might a conflict theorist explain the reluctance of the federal Drug Enforcement Agency (DEA) to change laws related to marijuana?
+- How might a conflict theorist explain the federal government’s reluctance to change marijuana laws?
 Be specific.

-- How might law makers, law enforcement officials, and the medical community describe any potential social harm that might occur if the United States continues to move towards legalizing/decriminalizing marijuana?
+- How might lawmakers, law enforcement officials, and the medical community describe any potential social harm that could occur if the United States continues moving toward legalizing or decriminalizing marijuana?

-- Describe how critical criminology might improve our understanding of existing and changing drug policy in the United States?
+- Describe how critical criminology could enhance our understanding of current and evolving drug policies in the United States.

 Key Terms/Concepts